tnewcomb20/meplan.github.io/README.md

 ## Observations:

-By addressing these potential problems with appropriate solutions, "Meplan" can offer students a more efficient and user-friendly experience in managing their daily tasks and responsibilities.

 **Lack of Task Prioritization:** Students might struggle to prioritize tasks effectively, leading to poor time management.

    - **Solution:** Incorporate a task prioritization algorithm that helps students categorize and rank assignments by urgency and importance.
 Provide visual cues for prioritized tasks.